 - California Labor Code Section 204(b)(1).
 If an employer fails to pay its employees all wages earned, it may likely owe its employees their wages and penalties.

-These are just some of the wage and hour violation examples.
-Visit our FAQ page for other commonly asked questions.
-If you believe your employee rights have been compromised, please call us or fill out our contact form.
+The above are just some of the wage and hour violation examples.
+Visit our FAQ page for other commonly asked questions, and do not hesitate to contact Gaines & Gaines if you believe your employee rights have been compromised.